datacentred/datacentred-go/README.md

 ## Authentication

-The API uses two pieces of information to authenticate access.
+The API used by this SDK uses two pieces of information to authenticate access.

 A unique access key specific to your DataCentred account, and a secret key which is generated once.